Resources

 • Look for additional support from a partner, friend, or a support line.

 • Be sure to reward yourself.
 It’s important to recognize and celebrate your success.
-You can try rewarding yourself each day, week, or each month that you have stayed away from cigarettes … or even when you need a special treat.
+You can try rewarding yourself each day, week, or each month that you have stayed away… or even when you need a special treat.
+We all need those from time to time, and you deserve it!

-Remember, the Smokers’ Helpline is still available to you for support, even after you’ve quit.
+Remember, the Smokers’ Helpline is still available to support you, even after you’ve quit.

 Powered by Giphy